Skip to main content

 Section 3109.14 | Fees for vital statistics records.

-...the state treasury to the credit of the children's trust fund, which is hereby created.
-A person or government entity that fails to forward the fees in a timely manner, as determined by the treasurer of state, shall send to the treasurer of state, in addition to the fees, a penalty equal to ten per cent of the fees.
-The treasurer of state shall invest the moneys in the fund, and all earnings resulting from investmen...
+...the state treasury to the credit of the children's trust fund.
+A person or government entity that fails to forward the fees in a timely manner, as determined by the department, shall send to the department, in addition to the fees, a penalty equal to ten per cent of the fees.
+The department also shall deposit any penalty received in the state treasury to the credit of the children's trust fund.
+(2) Upon the filing ...

 Section 3109.15 | Children's trust fund board.